Learn something new every day More Info... by email

 Less than an hour is needed to perform the actual ileostomy takedown, but a stay of up to five days in the hospital may be required.
 Usually, only liquids are allowed on the day before surgery, and nothing at all after midnight.
 The surgeon cuts through the skin and down into the abdomen, making a circular incision that goes all the way around the stoma.
 Both ends of the bowel are then stapled or sewn together and placed back inside the abdominal cavity, with only a small wound remaining in the skin of the abdomen.
 Following the procedure, it is normal to have only liquids at first and slowly progress to solids on the day after surgery.

-Patients who have had an end ileostomy typically need to spend a greater number of days in the hospital, maybe up to ten, and recovery usually takes longer.
+Patients who have had an end ileostomy typically need to spend a greater number of days in the hospital, perhaps up to ten, and recovery usually takes longer.
 The ileostomy takedown surgery may involve reopening the abdominal incision from the original operation to reach one end of the bowel.
 This can then be joined to the other end of the bowel which has been detached from the stoma.
 Occasionally, an end ileostomy can be reversed using laparoscopic, or keyhole, surgery techniques.